activecollab/databaseobject/README.md

 ## CRUD

-When pool works with an entire table, it uses following methods:
+If you wish to work with entire tables, use CRUD methods provided by `ConnectionInterface`:

-1. `PoolInterface::insert()` - insert one or more rows
+1. `ConnectionInterface::insert()` - insert one or more rows
-2. `PoolInterface::update()` - update a set of rows that match the given conditions, if any
+2. `ConnectionInterface::update()` - update a set of rows that match the given conditions, if any
-3. `PoolInterface::delete()` - drop a set of rows taht match the given conditions, if any
+3. `ConnectionInterface::delete()` - drop a set of rows taht match the given conditions, if any

-When pool works with an individual object instance, it uses following methods:
+When you need to work with individual instances, `PoolInterface` provides following handy methods:

 1. `PoolInterface::produce()` - create a new record based on the given parameters,
 2. `PoolInterface::modify()` - change the given object with a set of parameters,